Do Male Bees Die After Mating

 Supporting local bee populations involves creating drone-friendly habitats in your area.
 Plant a variety of flowering plants that provide pollen and nectar throughout the growing season.
 Avoid using pesticides in your garden or yard, and encourage your neighbors to do the same.

 You can also provide nesting sites for wild bees, which can help to support overall bee populations.
-Leave patches of bare soil for ground-nesting bees, and provide bee houses or other structures for cavity-nesting bees.
+Practically speaking, leave patches of bare soil for ground-nesting bees, and provide bee houses or other structures for cavity-nesting bees.
 By creating a bee-friendly environment, you can help to ensure the health and survival of drones and other bees in your area.

 FAQ